-May is Allergy Awareness Month, but one week of it is dedicated to Food Allergy Awareness Week.
-I’ve got some fun stuff in store, including this great post full of info and recipes!
+May is Allergy Awareness Month, with one week dedicated to Food Allergy Awareness Week.
+In honor of the occasion, I’ve updated this post with even more information, share-ables and recipes!

 Food Allergy, Intolerance, …